Analyzing your prompt, please hold on...

 book.save(outFilePath);

-Another useful feature that Aspose.Cells for Java 8.7.0 has exposed is the DataLabels.ResizeShapeToFitText property that can enable the resize shape to fit text feature of Excel application for chart’s data labels.
+Another useful feature that Aspose.Cells for Java 8.7.0 has exposed is the DataLabels.ResizeShapeToFitText property, which enables the “resize shape to fit text” feature of the Excel application for a chart’s data labels.

 Following is the simple usage scenario.